abiraihan/test_app/README.md

 3.	**Modify *pg_hba.conf* files for PostgreSQL give access to other application**

-    *pg_hba.conf* file required to modify if other application require superuser/user access to the database.
+    <p>*pg_hba.conf* file required to modify if other application require superuser/user access to the database.
 In order to provide access to all application, localhost *pg_hba.conf* require to modify.
-Follow below instruction to make those modification which will provide access to other application as necessary.
+Follow below instruction to make those modification which will provide access to other application as necessary.</p>

     - To find pg_hba.conf for postgresql
       - ```$ sudo -i -u postgres```